 Zúaquete– Indicates an accident or hit.

 Check out this page if you want to know more words and expressions of Bogotá!
+And don’t forget to check our article Speak like a local with our dictionary of Colombian slang.

 And, as I always recommend, whenever in Bogotá, walk around, wander, explore, and talk with locals.
 This is the best way to get to know a culture; not only its language and but also its identity!